phpbb/phpbb-translation-validator/README.md

 			}
 		}

-Then add a `php vendor/bin/translation.php` call to your `.travis.yml` file.
+Then add a `php vendor/bin/translation.php` call to your workflow.

-We use Travis-CI as a continuous integration server and phpunit for our unit testing.
-See more information on the [phpBB development wiki](https://wiki.phpbb.com/Unit_Tests).
+We use GitHub Actions as a continuous integration server and phpunit for our unit testing.

 To run the unit tests locally, use this command: